Knowledge Hub / Financial Aid for Adopted and Foster Care Students

 FAFSA Information for Wards of the Court

 A ward of the court is a child whose parents or guardians do not have legal custody over them.
-If a child was a ward of the court at any point from the age of 13, they would be treated as an independent student on the FAFSA.
+If you were a ward of the court at any point from the age of 13, you would be treated as an independent student on the FAFSA.
 To prove this status, you may need to have court records that show you were declared a ward of the state.
 Contact your state’s child welfare agency to get a copy of these documents if you don’t have them already.

-There are several scholarships for foster youth, with a few examples including:
+Several scholarships are available for foster youth, including:

-Most federal and state grants are given to students with financial need, and because most foster care children or children who have been adopted may count as independent students, they may qualify for more need-based grants.
-Here are the grants that foster youth or adopted children may qualify for:
+Most federal and state grants are given to students with financial need.
+If you’re considered an independent student, you may qualify for more need-based grants.
+Here are a couple of grants you may be eligible for:

 Tuition Waiver Programs for Students in Foster Care